Trade directory · Chandler metro · Arizona

 Inspection Schedule

 No routine inspections for standard painting work.
-Lead-safe work practices inspection may be required if EPA RRP certification work is flagged for audit.
+Lead-safe work practices inspections may occur for pre-1978 properties.
+Final inspections only required if painting is part of permitted construction work.

 §4